j4321/juliette.monsel/source/index.rst

-I am a postdoctoral researcher in `Janine Splettstoesser's group <https://sites.google.com/site/splettchalmers>`_ in the Departement of Microtechnology and Nanoscience at `Chalmers University of Technology <https://www.chalmers.se/en/>`_, in Gothenburg, Sweden.
+I am a postdoctoral researcher in `Janine Splettstoesser's group <https://sites.google.com/site/splettchalmers>`_ in the Department of Microtechnology and Nanoscience at `Chalmers University of Technology <https://www.chalmers.se/en/>`_, in Gothenburg, Sweden.

 I did my Ph.D. under the supervision of `Alexia Auffèves <https://quantum-energy-team.cnrs.fr/>`_